 Students desiring this type of credit should present the required certificate to the Office of Admissions and Records.
 See the listing of Career-Technical programs and the courses which may be earned.

 Through industry, business, and government certifications, students are able to demonstrate college level learning that has been acquired in a subject area and that mastery of the content of specific courses has been earned.
 Many certifications have been aligned with Hinds coursework and will be awarded to students who present official Certifications to the Prior Learning Coordinator who may be contacted through email at PriorLearning@Hindscc.edu.
-See the complete listing of credit awards for industry certification or exams .
-PLA policies above apply to credit through Certifications.
+See the complete listing of credit awards for industry certifications or exams.
+PLA policies above apply to credit through certifications and exams.

 Hinds Community College awards experiential learning credit in the following areas: Licensed Journey Persons in electrical trades and plumbing/pipefitting, Police Academy training, and Military coursework.
 See the appropriate section below to view procedures related to experiential learning credit.
 Additionally, PLA policies listed above apply to all types of Experiential Learning.